 This pillar support is dressed 1m by 1.5 meters.
 They are located 1.5 meters from the north and south walls and 2 meters from the west Wall.
 But on the central area (nave) the roof could have been supported by lintel and post.
 But the eastern platform is raised above the other level of supports.

 The temple of Yeha was abandoned on the late pre-Axum times, the roof collapsed the interior partition walls that divided the rooms was damaged.
 Which once had two floors and a partially covered roof, was left as an empty crypt.
-The ruins of the temple has been reused in construction
+The ruins of the temple have been reused in construction

 Grat Be’al Gebri

 The earliest Architecture in yeha is located at the palace grate be’al Gebri.
 It was constructed from 8th to 7th century BC.
-It is located to the northeast of the temple of Yeha.
+It is located in the northeast of the temple of Yeha.
 The structure was once a castle, it is estimated 2500 sq meters and it’s recognized for its unique, square-segmented, solid columns.

 The entrance was at the front, It had raised platform which was 4.5 meters high.
 The platform was made from volcanic rock.
 On the exterior, the corners had characters of projections.
 It also has six pillars.
 These pillars have been preserved but the stairs that lead to the entrance have been lost although some ruins still exist.